 Steve Santer Biography

-I successfully completed my Masters of Design Futures (M.Des) from RMIT, with a GPA of 3.9, in September 2020.
+In September 2020, I successfully completed my Masters of Design Futures (M.Des) from RMIT Melbourne, with a GPA of 3.9.

 My research focus explored the potential of object-oriented philosophies and complementary conceptual concepts that can positively impact Design and Futures research and practice.